JessicaGarson/image-of-day-slack-bot/README.md

 # Image of the Day Slack Bot
-A slack bot that combines Slack's api with NASA's image of the day API.
+A slack bot that combines Slack's API with NASA's image of the day API.